 Image taken from Farm & Ranch, The Bug Box.

 Western Cherry Fruit Fly

 The most common pest afflicting both sour and sweet cherries in Utah is the western cherry fruit fly.
 Damage from this pest can be seen in the photos on the right.
 Though cherries can still be eaten and/or processed with minor presence of this pest, too much damage can render the fruit inedible and unable to be donated.
-Our pest control service includes nets which can lessen the impact of the western cherry fruit fly on your cherry tree.
 Sign up for our pest control service here.
 For more information on the western cherry fruit fly and on other minor pests that may affect your cherry tree, click here.

 - Store ripe cherries uncovered in the refrigerator and use within a week.
 Wash and remove stems just before use/eating.